13 Best Things to do in Manuel Antonio, Costa Rica

 sunset cruise is a perfect way to spend an afternoon or a great way to end a day in Manuel Antonio.
 There are a number of companies operating sailing trips in Manuel Antonio.
 Sailings include drinks, lunch, and access to snorkeling and water sports.
 Prices start at $75.

 Note that some trips depart from Marina Pez Vela in Quepos.
-But, pick up/drop off to hotels in Manuel Antonio area are usually on offer.
+But, pick up/drop off to hotels in Manuel Antonio are usually on offer.

 sunset Manuel Antonio